yniverz/python-escpos/README.md

-# python-escpos
+# Python simple ESC/POS
-A Very light wrapper for an Epson ESC/POS Printer
+A Very light simplified implementation for an Epson ESC/POS Printer